N-M-T/Pupil-Labs-Mocap-Trigger/README.md

-# Pupil labs - Vicon trigger
+# Pupil labs - Mocap trigger

 Take Pupil player timestamp in accordance with start/stop of Vicon Nexus acquisition (also tested with Qualisys).